AishaMaryam4/Wildlife-detection-model-4/README.md

 Installation
 Clone the repository:

-1. Clone the repository: `git clone https://github.com/sushantkothari/wildlife-detection-using-custom-cnn-model.git`
+1. Clone the repository: `git clone https:https://github.com/AishaMaryam4/Wildlife-detection-model-4`
-2. Navigate to project directory `cd wildlife-detection-cnn`
-3. Install the required packages: `pip install tensorflow tensorflow-gpu opencv-python matplotlib`
+2. Install the required packages: `pip install tensorflow tensorflow-gpu opencv-python matplotlib`

 ## Customization
 Feel free to modify the classNames list to add or remove object classes based on your specific use case.
 Additionally, you can customize the email alert content and time intervals for alerts.